kyverno/website/content/en/docs/Writing policies/preconditions.md

 ## Any and All Statements

 Preconditions are evaluated by nesting the expressions under `any` and/or `all` statements.
 This gives you further power in building more precise logic for how the rule is triggered.
-Either or both may be used simultaneously in the same rule with multiple `any` statements also being possible (multiple `all` statements would be redundant).
+Either or both may be used simultaneously in the same rule.
 For each `any`/`all` statement, each block must overall evaluate to TRUE for the precondition to be processed.
 If any of the `any` / `all` statement blocks does not evaluate to TRUE, preconditions will not be satisfied and thus the rule will not be applicable.

 For example, consider a Deployment manifest which features many different labels as follows.